-No Offering Except by This Official Statement.
-No dealer, broker, salesperson or other person has been authorized by the City or the Purchaser to give any information or to make any representations relating to the Bonds other than those contained in this Official Statement and, if given or made, such other information or representation must not be relied upon as having been authorized by the City or the Purchaser.

-No Unlawful Offers or Solicitations.
-This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy nor may there be any sale of the Bonds by a person in any jurisdiction in which it is unlawful for such person to make such an offer, solicitation or sale.
+No dealer, broker, salesman or other person has been authorized by the City to give any information or to make any representations with respect to the Notes other than those contained in this Official Statement and, if given or made, such information or representation must not be relied upon as having been authorized by the City.
+This Official Statement does not constitute an offer to sell nor the solicitation of an offer to buy, nor shall there be any sale of the Notes by any person to make such offer, solicitation or sale.